-"She takes on the development of the concert through the centuries, records when, how and in which situations improvised was carried out, the importance of improvisation and interprets the reasons why improvisation disappeared more and more from the concert halls in the late 19th century.
-The increasing standardization, brought about by the cult of work, the cult of genius, civic striving for education, professionalization, its economization and many other things can certainly have led to the loss of the uniqueness of the concert event [...].
-Reich's work is worth reading for everyone who is planning concerts and is grappling with the question of the future of the concert industry.
-Having developed this question and thinking it stringently and precisely makes the value of the successful work. " Prof. Martin Tröndle
+"It takes on the evolution of the concerto through the centuries, tracing when, how, and in what situations improvisation was done, what status improvisation had, and interpreting the reasons why improvisation increasingly disappeared from concert halls in the late 19th century.
+The increasing standardization, brought about by the cult of the work, the cult of genius, bourgeois striving for education, the professionalization of the business, its economization, and many other factors, may well have led to the loss of the uniqueness of the concert as an event and thus to its solidification.
+From this perspective, Reich's work is a worthwhile read for anyone planning concerts and grappling with the question of the future of the concert business."